djosborne/calico-mesos-deployments/docs/UsageGuideDockerContainerizer.md

 traffic only from containers attached the "databases" network.

 > Note that when managing profiles created by the Calico network driver, the
-> tag and network name can be regarded as the same thing.
+> profile tag and network name can be regarded as the same thing.

 #### Configuring the network policy